 But I knew, just adding salt when cooking the rice was not going to be enough, rather, that was how I normally cooked anyway.
-And so I figured, applying some salt and letting the chestnuts sit for a while BEFORE cooking them would do the trick, and it did!!!!!
-They are not as beautiful as the chestnut rice at SHIKIHA, and I may be completely off, but at least I believe it was close enough!!
+And so I figured, applying some salt and letting the chestnuts sit for a while BEFORE cooking them would do the trick.
+And it did!!!!!
+They are not as beautiful as the chestnut rice at SHIKIHA, and I may be completely off, but at least I believe it’s close enough!!

 And so, here’s the recipe to MY BEST EVER CHESTNUT RICE (tada—–!)